nanocurrency/nano-docs/docs/running-a-node/configuration.md

 ```

 #### node.enable_voting
-As of V18.0, newly setup nodes will have voting disabled by default.
+As of V18.0, newly setup nodes have voting disabled by default.
 In order to participate in network consensus, this value must be updated to enable voting and the node restarted.

 ---